 This is civil rights territory.
 The key is that students covered under the disability laws in the United States must have access to education and school activities in the same manner as students without a disability, explains Tess O’Brien-Heinzen.
 The Wisconsin attorney, who specializes in education law, says schools have to provide accommodations for disabilities, which must ensure access for each student as an individual.

-However, some food allergy parents and advocates are concerned that new international guidelines on food allergy management in schools and child-care centers could jeopardize individualized accommodations.
+However, some food allergy parents and advocates are concerned that new guidelines on food allergy management in schools and child-care centers could jeopardize individualized accommodations.

-“I worry the risk is that these guidelines will be taken out of context or even used to revoke current policies or shape new policies that are less supportive to the allergy community,” says Ohio physician Amanda Holbrook.
+“I worry the risk is that these new school guidelines will be taken out of context or even used to revoke current policies or shape new policies that are less supportive to the allergy community,” says Ohio physician Amanda Holbrook.
 Her 11-year-old daughter has asthma, and is allergic to eggs, peanuts and tree nuts.

 In this article, Allergic Living considers the impact of the experts’ guidelines in relation to 504 plans and U.S. disability law.

-Guidelines and U.S. Law
+New Guidelines and U.S. Law

 The new recommendations for schools include requiring staff training on anaphylaxis prevention and treatment, individual allergy action plans and stocking unassigned epinephrine.
 But controversy arises since they also recommend doing away with allergen-free zones, including milk-free tables or food-free classes.

-These guidelines, published in May, involved an international team led by allergist Dr. Susan Waserman, professor of medicine at Canada’s McMaster University.
+These new guidelines, published in May 2021, involved an international team led by allergist Dr. Susan Waserman, professor of medicine at Canada’s McMaster University.
 The group noticed inconsistencies in the various protocols and practices in place at schools and child-care centers and undertook a review of the medical literature on the topic.
 The idea was to find out what the evidence supports when it comes to the best ways to manage the risk of allergic reactions in schools.

 “We are a group of people all passionate about food allergy management in schools,” Waserman says.
 The panel included allergists, primary care physicians, nurses, teachers, school leaders, parents, food allergy advocates, and researchers with methodology expertise.